AyeshaMishree/CQI-EVALUATION-TASK-SC-/README.md

 - ✅ Formal Report

 ## Instructions:
-All diagrams are in `/Diagrams`, prototypes in `/Prototypes`, and the final compiled report (Docx. file and pdf).
+All diagrams and prototypes are present in the final compiled report (Docx. file and pdf).